 Redstone’s annual base salary was increased to $2 million from $1.75 million, effective Jan.
 1, 2014, and his target annual bonus was increased to $7.5 million from $6 million, effective Oct.
 1, 2013.

-Also getting raises were Tom Dooley, senior executive VP and COO, and Wade Davis, executive VP and CFO.
+Tom Dooley, senior executive vice president and COO, and Wade Davis, executive vice president and CFO, also received raises.